If you want to know how to stop a divorce, watch Coach Lee’s video above as he gives direction and encouragement and then read on.

 It’s far more powerful if you allow your spouse to wonder.

-Mystery, uncertainty, and questions can cause him/her to be preoccupied with you.
+Mystery, uncertainty, and questions can cause him/her to be preoccupied with you simply because he or she doesn’t know for sure where your mind or heart is at.

 It can turn the tables to where your spouse feels the potential loss of you.